WWE The Bash: Dark match

-Prior to the show airing live on pay per view, the crowd in attendance was shown an untelevised match pitting R-Truth against Shelton Benjamin, which saw the former defeat the latter by pinfall.
+Prior to the show airing live on pay-per-view, the crowd in attendance was shown an untelevised match pitting R-Truth against Shelton Benjamin, which saw the former defeat the latter by pinfall.

 Preliminary matches

-The show started with the ECW Championship Scramble match.
+The event began with the ECW Championship Scramble match.
 The match began with two wrestlers competing for three minutes with another wrestler entering every three minutes thereafter; when a wrestler scored a decision over another, they were declared the interim champion, and only lost the distinction if another wrestler scored a decision after them.
 Whoever was the interim champion as the time limit expired would be named the official champion.
 The first two competitors were Christian and Jack Swagger before the entrance of Finlay.
 Swagger became the first interim champion by pinning Finlay with a roll-up; Finlay retaliated with a Celtic Cross to Swagger.
 When incumbent champion Tommy Dreamer and Mark Henry entered the match, Henry became the interim title holder by pinning Dreamer after a World's Strongest Slam, only to have Swagger become interim champion by pinning Henry following a Swagger Bomb.
 As the time limit was set to expire, Dreamer executed a DDT on Christian to remain champion.
 As the final minute of the match progressed, Dreamer spent the time preventing the four other men from scoring a decision to win the match and retain the title.

-Chris Jericho and Rey Mysterio's match for the Intercontinental title followed; the contest was kept at a fast pace, leading to Jericho going to the floor of the arena surrounding the ring to have his opponent deliver a seated senton.
+Chris Jericho and Rey Mysterio's match for the Intercontinental Championship followed; the contest was kept at a fast pace, leading to Jericho going to the floor of the arena surrounding the ring to have his opponent deliver a seated senton.
 As the move also damaged Mysterio, Jericho gained control, whipping the challenger into the barricade before returning the action to the ring; Mysterio regained his momentum to take down Jericho with an Arabian press.
 The match continued with both men countering each other's signature maneuvers in attempts to score a pin.
 Mysterio gained the upper hand by dropkicking the champion onto the bottom rope in an attempt to execute the 619; once connected, Jericho quickly applied his submission hold, the Walls of Jericho; Mysterio struggled out of the position, leading to an exchange of surprise pin attempts.
 The match came to an end when Jericho attempted to remove his opponent's mask, only to see another one in its place, leading to Mysterio taking advantage of the confusion by executing 619 again before performing a springboard splash to pin his opponent, winning the title and retaining his mask.